-(i) Except as further provided in this clause (b), no residential applicant may receive assistance in excess of three thousand dollars (3,000) toward the cost to design, purchase and install photovoltaic panels.
-If the property is a multifamily residential project, the applicant may apply for and receive an incentive payment corresponding to each electricity meter served by the system, so long as the system provides each such electricity meter with a generating capacity from the energy generation system sufficient to satisfy the requirements of Section 18.7-3(a).
+(i) Except as further provided in this clause (b), no residential applicant may receive assistance in excess of three thousand dollars (\$3,000) toward the cost to design, purchase and install photovoltaic panels.
+If the property is a multifamily residential project, the applicant may apply for and receive an incentive payment corresponding to each electricity meter served by the system, so long as the system provides each such electricity meter with a generating capacity of at least one (1) kilowatt or financial credits that result from a generating capacity of at least one (1) kilowatt from the energy generation system sufficient to satisfy the requirements of Section 18.7-3(a).